kas/ubuntu-scripts/README.md

-# kubuntu-scripts
+# ubuntu-scripts

-Scripts that I use with Kubuntu
+Scripts that I use with Ubuntu